Hector2024/ops-reading-notes/reading8.md

 ### Reading #8

+why this topic matters as it relates to what you are studying in this module.

+- This topic matters and relates as we will be using ISO files not only for this course but throughout our career.
+It is also handy to know how to get an ISO file for things like games and OS

 What is an ISO file?: Only read sections 1.1 - 1.4 inclusively.

 1. What is an ISO File?